Internationalism, cosmopolitanism and mobility

 International partnerships have been developed over the past decades and will be further intensified in the future.
 International study and research priorities are oriented closely around the global economy and the requirements of the labor market for future graduates.
 We focus on opportunities, teaching and research in English-speaking countries, Scandinavia, emerging markets, and Asia, as well as traditional partnerships in France and Spain.

-The School of Business and Economics is committed to internationalization and promotes related values among the faculty, staff and student body.
+The School of Business, Economics and Society is committed to internationalization and promotes related values among the faculty, staff and student body.
 Students can get involved in activities that incorporate international aspects into many areas of studying.

 The strategic priorities of the School’s teaching and research, as well as its activities with partner universities will be further developed to complement the internationalization of the University and what it can offer students.

-Research at the School of Business and Economics is characterized by a strong international orientation.
+Research at the School of Business, Economics and Society is characterized by a strong international orientation.
 As a result of the strong commitment to the international scientific community and interdisciplinary research possibilities, students receive optimal preparation for future economic, social and academic challenges in their endeavors.

-International research fields of the School of Business and Economics are:
+International research fields of the School of Business, Economics and Society are:

 - Regional Research in Anglo and Latin American Countries and Emerging Markets